app.loshadki

 Time to test it!

-Open, for example, a Notes.app and type some URL there, like https://apple.com.
+Open, for example, Notes.app and type some URL there, like https://apple.com.

 • Change the Focus to Work and try to click it.
 OpenIn should open this URL in Google Chrome.

-• Remove Focus, or change focus to any other defined on your system, now when you click the link, OpenIn should open link in Safari.
+• Remove Focus, or change the focus to any other defined on your system.
+Now when you click the link, OpenIn should open the link in Safari.

-• With of without Focus defined try clicking the link with Command pressed on your keyboard, OpenIn will show you browser selection.
+• With or without Focus defined, try clicking the link with Command pressed on your keyboard.
+OpenIn will show you the browser selection.